yuval-beiser/algo-trading/AllCode.md

 //reset crossind
-if marketposition = 0 and rtPosition= 0
+if marketposition = 0
 then
 begin
 crossind1 = False;
 end;

 //reset crossind
-if marketposition = 0 and rtPosition= 0
+if marketposition = 0
 then
 begin
 crossind2 = False;
 end;

 //reset shortStop
-if marketposition = 0 and rtPosition= 0
+if marketposition = 0
 then
 begin
 shortStop = 9999999;
 end;

 //reset longstop
-if marketposition = 0 and rtPosition= 0
+if marketposition = 0
 then
 begin
 longstop = -9999999;
 end;

 //reset alertsGenerated
-if marketposition = 0 and rtPosition= 0
+if marketposition = 0
 then
 begin
 alertsGenerated = 0;
+end;

+//reset longbuyingPower3
+if marketposition = 0
+then
+begin
+longbuyingPower3 = 3;
+end;

+//reset shortbuyingPower3
+if marketposition = 0
+then
+begin
+shortbuyingPower3 = 3;
 end;

 if
 ELDateToString(date) = "08/03/2023" and Time >= 1630.00 and Time < 1700.00 and Alertswitch = true